The Difference between Millionaires and You

 What’s the difference between the 5% of the people who get extremely, embarrassingly rich and every average guys who are absorbed into the establishment and busy chasing the 9 to 5 job.
 The guys who are super rich, the guys whose cellphone numbers do not appear in your phone and the ones who don’t take your calls at all think differently.
 Please write that down.

 Do you really think and believe that you can be a success?
 You may not admit it, but the reason you’re in debt today is because at some point you spent a lot of time thinking about debt way before you qualified for debt.
 Many people just don’t believe that they can amount to anything extra ordinary.
-Nothing beyond this sequence: go to school, get good grades, score a job with a reputable company.
+Nothing beyond this sequence: Go to school, get good grades, score a job with a reputable company.
 Fight to be promoted.
-Blah.
-Unless getting rich is your priority, then don’t bother.
-You can close this web page.
+Blah!
+Blah!
+Blah!

 1. Attitude toward risk and failure